dm9gp/Colpitts-PCB/README.md

 You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it and then have it printed by a PCB printing service of your choice, such as AISLER (https://aisler.net/), if you wish.
+The file "gerber-files Colpitts 2023-12-20.zip" contains the same but in Gerber format.

 You will also need the componets listed below.